Skip to Main Content

 Production designers from the István Szabó and László Nemes auteur lineages working across UNESCO Budapest

 Here is how this works in practice.
 Hungarian production design carries a lineage that runs from József Romvári.
 The long-standing István Szabó regular whose designs anchored Mephisto, Colonel Redl, and Sunshine across decades of Belle Époque, Austro-Hungarian, and twentieth-century Central-European period work.
-Through László Rajk, the László Nemes regular whose Son of Saul Auschwitz-Birkenau set construction and Sunset Belle Époque Budapest milliner-shop world established a new vocabulary for confined-frame historical filmmaking.
+Through László Rajk, the László Nemes regular whose Son of Saul Auschwitz-Birkenau set construction and Sunset Belle Époque Budapest milliner-shop world set up a new vocabulary for confined-frame historical filmmaking.
 The today's slate is anchored by Márton Ágh, whose global Hungarian production-design credits span auteur features and inbound Hollywood titles.

 Here is the short of it.
 Plus György Pelikán, whose Pieces of a Woman design supported Kornél Mundruczó's Vanessa Kirby Oscar-nominated feature.
-Our network draws on the UNESCO World Heritage architecture of Buda Castle Hill, Andrássy Avenue, the Banks of the Danube including the Hungarian Parliament Building and Hungarian State Opera, plus Heroes' Square and the Vajdahunyad Castle Vajdahunyadvár City Park.
+Our network draws on the UNESCO World Heritage build style of Buda Castle Hill, Andrássy Avenue, the Banks of the Danube including the Hungarian Parliament Building and Hungarian State Opera, plus Heroes' Square and the Vajdahunyad Castle Vajdahunyadvár City Park.
 A built environment that has doubled for Berlin, Vienna, Paris, Moscow, Warsaw, and Buenos Aires across two decades of inbound features.

 Here is the breakdown.
-Global productions filming under Hungary's thirty percent tax rebate receive bilingual EN/HU art departments fluent in Belle Époque heritage referencing Mephisto's Berlin theatrical world and Sunset's Budapest milliner-and-hatmaker aesthetic, Hungarian magical-realism literary heritage drawn from László Krasznahorkai's Sátántangó source-text iconography, Sándor Márai's Embers Belle Époque drawing-room reference set, and Imre Kertész's Fatelessness Nobel-Prize Holocaust-period archive.
+Global shoots filming under Hungary's thirty percent tax rebates receive bilingual EN/HU art departments fluent in Belle Époque heritage referencing Mephisto's Berlin theatrical world and Sunset's Budapest milliner-and-hatmaker aesthetic, Hungarian magical-realism literary heritage drawn from László Krasznahorkai's Sátántangó source-text iconography, Sándor Márai's Embers Belle Époque drawing-room reference set, and Imre Kertész's Fatelessness Nobel-Prize Holocaust-period archive.
 Departments set up Korda Studios Etyek stages up to three thousand seven hundred square metres, Origo Studios Budapest's eight-stage tricky, Stern Studios, Mafilm Fót, and Pannonia Film Studio backlots.

 Here is what that looks like on the ground.
-Sourcing through Filmkellék Budapest, Origo Props, and Korda Props with NAV ATA carnet support for global imports, all delivered under NFI Hungarian National Film Institute rebate-qualification protocols and Magyar Filmszövetség Hungarian Film Producers' Association co-production frameworks.
+Sourcing through Filmkellék Budapest, Origo Props, and Korda Props with NAV ATA carnet support for global imports, all delivered under NFI Hungarian National Film Institute rebates-qualification protocols and Magyar Filmszövetség Hungarian Film Producers' Association co-production frameworks.

 ACT 03